micaminoff/tsoha-keikat/README.md

 #### Current state of the app

 * Event Table exists
-* Users Table exists (only one type of user at the moment)
+* Users Table exists
 * All events have an account reference
 * Editing and deletion is restricted to the creator of an event
 * Postgres running on Heroku
 * CRUD functionality for the Events table
-* Logging in and signing up works
+* Logging in and signing up works (even as admin!)

+* Master branch is kinda stale at the moment, check out the branch *part-4* for an unstable mess of debugging.

 #### Future state of app
 The app will